-To create a link between your assay data and its source sample, create a lookup column
+To create a link between your assay data and the sample that it describes, create a lookup column

-When creating a lookup column that points to a sample set, you can choose to lookup either the RowID (an integer) or the Name field (a string).
+When creating a lookup column that points to a sample type, you can choose to lookup either the RowID (an integer) or the Name field (a string).
 In most cases, you should lookup to the Name (String) field, since your assay data probably refers to the string id, not the integer RowID (which is a system generated value).
-Both fields are guaranteed to be unique within a sample set.
-When creating a new lookup column, you will see the same table listed twice with different types offered, String and Integer, as shown below.
+Both fields are guaranteed to be unique within a sample type.
+When creating a new lookup column, you will see the same table listed twice with different types offered, Integer and String, as shown below.

 Resolve Samples in Multiple Locations